watzo/aksy/README.txt

 3. Known issues and limitations in this release

-* Win32 has not been tested yet (it compiles, but I have to figure mingw/python related linking problems out first)
+* Win32 has not seen much testing yet and the build sequence is crude.

-* Mac OS X has not been tested yet (it's working with PPC/Linux though).
+* Mac OS X has not seen much testing yet and setup.py does not contain the commands to build it.
-  It compiles and links but all usb writes fail.
-  This could be caused by the fact that the sampler is accessed by another process (USB debug messages) or the fact that one of the arguments passed into WritePipeAsyncTo is invalid (the other USB debug message)

 * Multiple instances of Aksy are currently not supported.